brandondionisio/Informed-Search-Pancake-Sorting/README.md

 ## Assumptions

 Keeps requesting input until user provides valid input
 Plate is on the right of the stack array
+A* Search utilizes the total of the forward and backward cost functions UCS utilizes the backward cost only

 ## Forward Cost Function (Heuristic Function)